HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/service_types.md

 Headless Services are used to interface with other service discovery mechanisms without being tied to Kubernetes' implementation.

-A headless Service allows a client to connect directly to whichever Pod it prefers.
-Unlike normal Services, headless Services do not configure routes and packet forwarding using virtual IP addresses and proxies.
+A Headless Service allows a client to connect directly to whichever Pod it prefers.
+Unlike Normal Services, Headless Services do not configure routes and packet forwarding using virtual IP addresses and proxies.
 Instead, they report the endpoint IP addresses of the individual Pods through internal DNS records, served through the cluster's DNS services.

 For more information, see [Headless Services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).